ianscilipoti/Ian_Website_Gatsby/src/content/projects/cities/cities.md

 y: 5
 color: "#c3c7c9"
 ---
 The city generator is my most recent large-scale project.
-The project was inspired by my interest in procedural content.
-In particular, the question of just how rich and detailed can procedurally generated content be?
+The project is part of an ongoing mission of mine to create interesting content and worlds procedurally.
+In particular, this project had a data structures focus.

 ![Full City](fullCity.jpg "A top down view of a city with placeholder buildings.")

 THE DATA STRUCTURE / ALGORITHM
 --------

-The city data structure strongly resembles structures used to represent meshes in 3D modeling programs.
+The city data structure strongly resembles that used to represent meshes in 3D modeling programs.
 Essentially, the structure is a set of city regions (polygons) formed by a set of edges.
 Regions share edges and edges know which regions they border.
 Regions can be classified as parks, town squares, blocks... a city itself even!
 Additionally, city regions may be made of a set of smaller city regions.
 This is one of the main concepts that differentiates the data structure from a standard mesh.

 The city generation process is a recursive subdivision.
 Starting with the city border polygon, each city region is subdivided by a randomly chosen subdivision pattern.
 The regions formed following the subdivision are given a classification (parks, blocks, etc).